vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 To view all the breakouts associated with an Event, select the Show Breakouts control.

-You will be navigated to a new page containing a listing which includes all the breakouts.
+You will be navigated to a new page containing a listing which includes all the breakouts belonging to the event.